-Should a tree require removal, due to severe ill health such as the latter stages of root rot or because of its proximity to such high-risk targets, as houses, home offices, play areas, sheds or immovable ornamental structures, Crown Tree Services of Dublin can provide all the necessary recommendations and services to help carry out safe tree dismantling.
+Should a tree require removal, due to severe ill health such as the latter stages of root rot or because of its proximity to high-risk targets such as houses, home offices, play areas, sheds or immovable ornamental structures, Crown Tree Services of Dublin can provide all the necessary recommendations and services to help carry out safe tree dismantling.
 We’ll also offer thoughtful advice on selecting and installing a suitable replacement tree that is more suited to your needs.

 Dublin Based Tree Surgeons

 I find a little goes a long way if tree pruning operations are carefully performed.
 A well executed ‘haircut’ or in arboricultural terms a ‘crown reduction’, ‘crown lift’ or ‘height reduction’ can often help achieve the frequently desired result of allowing more light into your home or garden – without having to sacrifice your tree in its entirety by cutting it down to its bare roots.

 Alas, this is not always the case.
 On occasion, either due to a trees size or proximity to your home, more drastic reduction measures such as hard pruning or tree removal may be considered to achieve the desired result.